Nijhazer/task-manager-typescript-example/README.md

 ### Starting the application ###

-While the API is running, open anoher terminal window and run this command: `gulp serve:www`
+While the API is running, open another terminal window and run this command: `gulp serve:www`

 Gulp will build the UI and serve it up on port 3000.
 If you modify any TypeScript files, they will be automatically recompiled.